Gomathipriya/HTML5-Interview-Questions/README.md

 Web workers
 ===========
-Bring multi-threading in Javascript
+Bring multi-threading in Javascript <br>
-Script that runs in background(ie in another thread) without the page need to wait for it to complete User can continue to interact with the page when the web worker is running in the background Utilize thread like message to achieve parallelism Usually used for CPU intensive task
+Script that runs in background(ie in another thread) without the page need to wait for it to complete <br>
+User can continue to interact with the page when the web worker is running in the background <br>
+Utilize thread like message to achieve parallelism <br>
+Usually used for CPU intensive task <br>

 Few Javascript object that are not accessible to HTML5 web workers are
  - parent object
  - window object
  - document object